Skip to main content

 Your healthcare provider will determine the number of treatments you should receive.

-Monjuvi is used in combination with another medicine called lenalidomide (Revlimid).
+Monjuvi is used in combination with another medicine called lenalidomide (Revlimid) for DLBCL.
 Lenalidomide 25 mg oral capsule is taken once a day on days 1 to 21 of each treatment cycle for the first 12 cycles (for about one year).

 What are the most common or serious side effects with Monjuvi?

-The most common side effects that occurred in at least 20% of patients (20 out of every 100 patients) included:
+The most common side effects that occurred in at least 20% of patients in DLBCL studies when Monjuvi was given with lenalidomide include:

-Serious side effects with Monjuvi, occurring in 6% or more of patients, included: infections (26%), such as pneumonia (7%) and febrile neutropenia (6%).
+Serious side effects with Monjuvi when used to treat DLBCL and occurring in 6% or more of patients, included: infections (26%), such as pneumonia (7%) and febrile neutropenia (6%).
 With febrile neutropenia, you have a high fever with a low white blood cell count, and the risk or severity of an infection may be higher than normal.
+Fatal adverse reactions occurred in 5% of patients.

 Tell your healthcare provider right away if you: